PaulDance/cargo-liner/README.md

           Cannot be used in conjunction with either `--exact` or `--compatible`.
           Default: `false`, i.e. use a star requirement.

-  -v, --verbose...
-          Be more verbose.
-Use multiple times to be more and more so each time.

-          When omitted, INFO and above messages of only this crate are logged.
-          When used once, DEBUG and above messages of only this crate are logged.
-          When used twice, DEBUG and above messages of all crates are logged.
-          When used three times or more, TRACE and above messages of all crates are logged.

   -f, --force
           Overwrite the current configuration file if it already exists.

           Default: `false`, i.e. return an error in case the file already exists.

-  -q, --quiet...
-          Be quieter.
-Use multiple times to be more and more so each time.

-          When omitted, INFO and above messages of only this crate are logged.
-          When used once, WARN and above messages of only this crate are logged.
-          When used twice, ERROR messages of all crates are logged.
-          When used three times or more, no message will be logged.

   -k, --keep-self
           Also import this `cargo-liner` package into the configuration, for